Polercoaster: Installations

 LakePoint Sporting Community in Georgia, United States was announced as the first installation of a Polercoaster.
 The ride, which was set to debut in 2015, would have stood approximately 325 ft tall.
 The project has stalled, however, and as of December 1, 2015, there was no mention of the Polercoaster on LakePoint Sporting Community's website.

 A second sale of the ride was confirmed for a Florida location at the IAAPA Trade Show in 2013.
 The location was officially confirmed on June 5, 2014 as going to the new Mango's Tropical Cafe development project on International Drive in Orlando, Florida, as well as the roller coaster's name, Skyscraper.
 The ride was to stand 570 ft tall and begin with an inversion at its maximum height.
-As a result, it would've become the tallest roller coaster in the world, beating the 456 ft record set by Six Flags Great Adventure's Kingda Ka; it was to feature the world's tallest inversion, surpassing the 197 ft inversion on Kennywood's Steel Curtain; and it was to be among the longest roller coasters in the world, with a track length of approximately 5200 ft.
+As a result, it would have become the tallest roller coaster in the world, beating the 456 ft record set by Six Flags Great Adventure's Kingda Ka; it was to feature the world's tallest inversion, surpassing the 197 ft inversion on Kennywood's Steel Curtain; and it was to be among the longest roller coasters in the world, with a track length of approximately 5200 ft.

 ABC News reported in June 2013 that a third installation had been proposed for the Las Vegas Strip, standing 650 ft tall.

 In May 2015, Wallack Holdings, who was developing the Orlando Polercoaster, was reported to be in talks to build a Polercoaster on the Atlantic City Boardwalk.
 The roller coaster reportedly went into the design phase in July 2015, with a planned height of nearly 350 ft.
 On October 17, 2024, Orlando Business Journal officially confirmed the ride, alongside Skyplex were cancelled as the unbuilt land is up for sale/lease.

+While the Polercoaster is listed as a product by MV Rides (Martin & Vleminckx) no installation locations have been listed, indicating none are currently built as of April 2026.